-The 9 Best Resources for Small Businesses Who Want to Go Green
+The 8 Best Resources for Small Businesses Interested in Going Green

 Environmental consciousness is something that is important to consumers everywhere, and the level of eco-friendliness of a business can often be the deciding factor in choosing one product or service over another.